Paul Osman

 Looking back at 2014

 I was in New Orleans, LA at the beginning of 2014.
 Fitting, as the Crescent City played a huge role in my life this past year.
 Meg and I were in town planning our wedding and decided to stay and celebrate New Years in our favourite city.
-Our normal abode (and future wedding venue), the Maison de Macarty in the Bywater, was fully booked that night so we were temporarily relocated to the Hilton Riverside hotel.

 Cycling for Cancer Research

 On June 7th and 8th, I’ll be joining the Ride to Conquer Cancer — a two day ride from Toronto, Ontario to Niagara Falls (that’s just over 200km).
 The ride raises money for the Princess Margaret Cancer Centre, one of the top 5 cancer research centres in the world.
 I’m doing this because the work done at centres like Princess Margaret has a direct impact on cancer patients and their loved ones.
+The ride funds are directed towards research initiatives that are focused on Personalized Cancer Medicine improving detection, diagnosis, targetting and support.

 Great Engineering Teams

 Building great teams is hard.
 We all know this.
 Nobody has the perfect recipe for creating a great engineering team, but I’m fairly certain that some things are obvious and should be heeded.
 What follows is a list of observations I’ve made throughout my career about what seems to work and what doesn’t.
-Perfect excuse for a good old “Do” and “Don’t” list: Do: Encourage Side Projects All good developers run into things that piss them off from time to time.
+Perfect excuse for a good old “Do” and “Don’t” list:

 Building Services with Apache Thrift

 I’ve always been interested in cross-language service frameworks.
 I believe in using the best tools for a job, instead of being limited to a specific language or framework, so being able to write components of a service in whatever langauge makes the most sense is attractive to me.
 In past lives, I’ve developed software that used CORBA, SOAP, COM and XPCOM and found that they all suck in different, significant ways.
+Because of this, I’ve been interested in the Apache Thrift project originally developed at Facebook.

 Storing Extra Data in Django Join Tables